-Lately, while on Facebook, I’m seeing a lot of just nastiness.
-While the majority of it is about politics, since when has nastiness ever changed anyone’s mind?
-The past few days it has been about Halloween.
+The past few days on Facebook there has been a discussion about Halloween.
 How old is too old?
 Scary costume or not?
 What is modest?
 Is it too cold?
 Should I hand out candy or bible tracks?
 Is Halloween evil or ok?
 My advice to all of you Mamas out there, Do Your Own Thing!

 What we do for Halloween